cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **hash_null_value_string**
 (mandatory)<br>
 String to be used for hashing, when a field contains a NULL value.
-<br>Examlpe: "" (empty string)
+<br>Example: "" (empty string)

 **key_for_null_ghost_record**
 (mandatory)<br>
 Hash value to be used for the ghost record, that will be addressed when all business keys are null in a delivered source record (will happen in optional foreign key relations).
 The encoding of the value depends on the table_key_hash_encoding.

 <br>*Example: "0000000000000000000000000001"*